Rome to Mexico City (FCO–MEX) — Airlines, Schedules & Connections

 No flights match your filters.

 FCO–MEX is served by 1 airline with nonstop service.
 Aeromexico leads the route.
-The flight covers 6,353 miles in approximately 13h 40m.
-Beyond nonstop, 32 hubs offer 1-stop connections.
+The flight covers 6,353 miles in approximately 13h 15m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape